-For personality assessments, a valid tool will be able to tell you with a high degree of accuracy how well someone will perform in a particular job.
-Validity is measured with a coefficient between 0 and 1 (absolute value).
+To break it down, validity is measured with a coefficient between 0 and 1 (absolute value).
 The closer to one, the more accurate the predictive power of the assessment.
 A robust assessment tool, such as the Hogan Assessment suite (HPI, HDS, and MVPI) has a predictive validity of .54.
-Comparatively, structured interviewing of candidates has a predictive validity of only .18 – and yet, despite this, interviews remain the go-to method of selection around the world.
+Comparatively, the structured interviewing of candidates has a predictive validity of only .18.

 - Validity and reliability — Ask the vendor for information on the reliability and predictive validity of their assessments.
 These two things can tell you if the assessment is accurately and consistently measuring what they say it does.